Table of contents

 The moment humans realized that if they wanted to coordinate the actions of more than a handful of people, they needed a new system.
 They needed a reliable, agreed-upon method of measuring time.

-So the first people to invent modern-day mechanical clocks were medieval monks.
-They needed to synchronize and coordinate morning prayers while it was still dark (because prior to that, ancient Egyptians and other ancient civilizations used Sundials).
-The monks needed some way of ensuring that the whole monastery woke up at a required point.
-Interesting fact, before these mechanical inventions, the monastery would assign a single monk to stay up all night and watch the movement of stars (which obviously only worked when it wasn't cloudy and if the monk didn't fall asleep).
+So, the first people to invent modern-day mechanical clocks were medieval monks.
+They needed to synchronize and coordinate morning prayers while it was still dark (because before that, ancient Egyptians and other ancient civilizations used Sundials).
+The monks needed to ensure the whole monastery woke up at a required point.
+Interestingly, before these mechanical inventions, the monastery would assign a single monk to stay up all night and watch the movement of stars (which only worked when it wasn't cloudy and if the monk didn't fall asleep).

-Then by the 1700s, came the Industrial Revolution, which sent rural peasants into cities, taking jobs in mills and factories, each requiring coordination of hundreds of people, working fixed hours of six days a week to keep the machines running.
+Then, by the 1700s, came the Industrial Revolution, which sent rural peasants into cities, taking jobs in mills and factories, each requiring the coordination of hundreds of people, working fixed hours six days a week to keep the machines running.

 That's when productivity took a turn.